almecc/Path_Finder_Chat_Bot/README.md

 ## 🚀 Overview

-**Career Guidance Chatbot** is a Generative AI-powered [Streamlit](https://streamlit.io/) web app developed during the **GenAI Foundation Program**.
+**Career Path Guidance Chatbot** is a Generative AI-powered [Streamlit](https://streamlit.io/) web app developed during the **GenAI Foundation Program**.
 It helps users explore personalized, future-ready career options based on their **skills, interests, and education background** using Google’s **Gemini 2.0 Flash API**.
 Ideal for students, professionals, or anyone exploring new career paths.

 ## ✨ Key Features